 Listing on the NASDAQ Capital Market.
-In connection with the filing of the registration statement of which this prospectus forms a part, we applied for listing of our common stock and warrants on the NASDAQ Capital Market.
+In connection with the filing of the registration statement of which this prospectus forms a part, we received conditional approval to list our common stock and warrants on the NASDAQ Capital Market under the symbols "CYRX" and "CYRXW", respectively, subject to the satisfaction of certain conditions and meeting all of the NASDAQ Capital Market listing standards on the date of this offering.
 After the consummation of this offering, we believe that we will satisfy the listing requirements and expect that our common stock and warrants will be listed on the NASDAQ Capital Market.